-- SMH members who wish to volunteer to serve as chairs and commentators should send a one-page curriculum vitae to the program committee chair Molly Dorsey.
+- SMH members who wish to volunteer to serve as chairs and commentators for a Young Scholars panel should send a one-page curriculum vitae to the program committee chair.

 - Proposal explains the topic, research questions, methodologies, and historiographic significance in ways that specialists and non-specialists alike can understand.
 (10 points)

 - Proposal presents new findings or revisions of long-held interpretations.
 (10 points)